chrisxmccormack/alth-firebase-dev/README.md

 This project includes Firestore security rules in the `firestore.rules` file.
 These rules are essential for protecting your data.

-**Before running the app**, you must deploy these rules and configure the System Admin UID within them.
+**⚠️ Before running the app**, you must deploy these rules and configure the System Admin UID within them.
+If you skip this step, you will get "PERMISSION_DENIED" errors.

 1.  **Install Firebase CLI**: If you don't have it, install the Firebase command-line tools:
     ```bash